wmantly/model-redis/README.md

 # Model Redis

-Simple ORM model for redis in NodsJS.
+Simple ORM model for Redis in NodsJS.
 The only external dependence is `redis`.
-This provides a simple ORM interface, with schema, for redis.
+This provides a simple ORM interface, with schema, for Redis.
 This is not meant for large data sets and is geared more for small, internal infrastructure based projects that do not require complex data model.

 ## Getting started

-`setUpTable([object])` -- *Function* to bind the redis connection
+`setUpTable([object])` -- *Function* to bind the Redis connection
 	object to the ORM table.
-It takes an optional connected redis client object or configuration for the redis module.
+It takes an optional connected redis client object or configuration for the Redis module.
 This will return a `Table` class we can use later for our model.

 It is recommend you place this in a utility or lib file with in your project and require it when needed.

-The simplest way to use this is to pass nothing to the `setUpTable` function. this will create a connected client to redis using the default settings:
+The simplest way to use this is to pass nothing to the `setUpTable` function. this will create a connected client to Redis using the default settings:

 ```javascript
 'use strict';